Tapszvidzwa/gitting-started/README.md

 ## About You
 What are your names as they appear on the class roster?
 > Zvidzwa, Tapiwa
+> Ramay, Anaan

 What do you prefer to be called?
 > Tapiwa
+> Anaan

 What are your GitHub usernames?
 > tapszvidzwa
+> anaanramay

 Why are you taking this course?
-> I love android programming and I would love to apply the knowledge from this class to that OS environment.
+> Tapiwa: I love android programming and I would love to apply the knowledge from this class to that OS environment.
+> Anaan: I need it for my CS major and additionally I'd like to learn how computers actually work behind the scenes

 Do you have any concerns about this course?
 > None

 Look over the course schedule page.
 Which scheduled topics look most interesting to you?
-> Memory API, Process API, Threads, Concurrency
+> Tapiwa: Memory API, Process API, Threads, Concurrency
+> Anaan: Segmentation, Scheduling, System Design, Concurrency Bugs

 Do you have any questions about the course?
 > What is the expected amount of time we should spend on the labs?
 What part of the course is most challenging to most students?